 To determine the guidelines' recommended disposition, locate the cell where the appropriate crime category column and criminal history row intersect.
 The proper crime category column is based on: (1) the felony level of the most serious presenting offense; and (2) the crime category.
 Addendum B, Crime Categories identifies specific categories for offenses.
-Crimes categorized as other may not be specifically included in Addendum B.

-If there are multiple current offenses, refer to Addendum A, Crime Column Severity Listing, to determine which offense is the most severe and which column should be used.
+If there are multiple current offenses, refer to Addendum A, Crime Column Severity Listing, as a starting place to determine which offense is the most severe and which column should be used.
 This listing will also indicate which matrix should be used when current offenses include both sex offenses and non-sex offenses.